pascalandy/docker-stack-this/traefik-manager/README.md

 Looking to **kickstart you website** (static page page + a CMS) ?
 Take a look at [play-with-ghost](http://play-with-ghost.com/) (another project I shared).
 It allows you to see and edit websites made with Ghost.
 In short, you can try Ghost on the spot without having to sign-up!

 #### P.S.
-If you have solid skills 🤓 with Docker Swarm, Linux bash and the gang* and you would love to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
+If you have solid skills 🤓 with Docker Swarm, Linux bash and the gang and yo’re looking to help a startup to launch a solid project, I would love to get to know you.
 Buzz me 👋 on Twitter [@askpascalandy](https://twitter.com/askpascalandy).
 You can see the things that are done and the things we have to do [here](http://firepress.org/blog/technical-challenges-we-are-facing-now/).

 I’m looking for bright and caring people to join this [journey](http://firepress.org/blog/tag/from-the-heart/) with me.